OAGi/Score/docs/user_guide/index.rst

 1. On the right side of the top menu of the page, click the account’s name.

-2. Choose “Settings” from the drop-down list.
+2. Choose "Settings" from the drop-down list.

-3. On the “Change password” page, fill out the fields:
+3. On the "Change password" page, fill out the fields:

    1. *Old password*, which is the current password.